 - (Cat 1) Required within the curriculum and unable to achieve competences through their training programme or regional teaching.
 These courses will usually be fully funded.

-Courses over £600 require HoS or TPD sign off; courses over £1000 will be by exception and require HEE sign-off.
+Course fees over £600 require HoS or TPD sign off; course fees over £1000 will be by exception and require HEE sign-off.

 This does not include Postgraduate Certificate, Diploma, other Postgraduate courses or any other higher level course – (See Postgraduate and Higher Courses for further information) or courses which support training to become a trainer or individual leadership courses;